What's the craic? My name is Deirdre π

-Youll find a real fusion of new and old Dublin on Moore Street.
-Nigerian salons and Middle Eastern delis trade alongside butchers and market stalls selling fresh produce.
+You'll find a real fusion of new and old Dublin on Moore Street.

-Believe it or not, Moore Street is a historic battlefield too.
-During the 1916 Easter Rising, Irish rebels tunneled through a row of houses and made their final surrender here.
+What's more, this tiny corner of Dublin is a historic battlefield too.
+During the 1916 Easter Rising, Irish rebels tunneled through a row of houses to make their final surrender here.

 Dublin boasts an amazing streetscape.
 Elegant bridges criss-cross canals beside plentiful green spaces and beautiful architecture.
 We think the best way to explore is by bike.